interrupt404/Parkinsons-Disease-Detection-using-ML/README.md

 ### Conclusion

 This README provides an overview of the steps involved in training a machine learning model to predict Parkinson's disease using voice recordings.
-For detailed implementation, refer to the script (``) provided in this repository.
+For detailed implementation, refer to the script (`Project_Parkinson's_Disease_Detection.ipynb`) provided in this repository.

 ### Dependencies